nicklaw5/flaq/README.md

 5. In the ***Stream key*** field, copy and past the following: `DevStreamKey1`
 6. Click ***Apply*** and ***OK*** to save the changes
 7. Select ***Start Streaming*** to start streaming to the server

+Once you've started streaming, you can watch the stream by opening the `index.html` file in the root of this project in Firefox (other browsers are not supported yet)

 ## Third-party Documentation